Skip to content. | Skip to navigation

 (It's the second most fascinating wildlife video I've ever seen.)

-I'd meant to do a post about John McCain's bizarre fixation with grizzly bear DNA.
-The whole complaint is basically fraudulent -- and I'll write about it later -- but I got sidetracked by these remote camera videos.
+I’d meant to do a post about John McCain’s bizarre fixation with grizzly bear DNA.
+The whole complaint is basically fraudulent — and I’ll write about it later—but I got sidetracked by these remote camera videos.

 Update 10/3: Well, I see my thunder's been stolen on this one.
 On the hustings, McCain has repeatedly used a $3 million dollar funding earmark for grizzly bear DNA as evidence of the worst kind of pork barrel spending.
 I was going to blow up this claim as patently absurd, but it's already been done by Bill Schneider at New West (and reprinted at Crosscut); and by John Aloysius at US News and World Report; and by Eric Olson at Scienceline; and by Coco Ballantyne at Scientific American; by the editorial board at the New York Times; and probably about a dozen other places too.
 But the best one may be this piece by Joel Achenbach at the Washington Post.